cortexlabs/cortex/docs/workloads/realtime/predictors.md

 }
 ```

-The returned type of the `predict` method will always be that of the `Response` message defined in the `predictor.protobuf_path` file (or the above's example).
+The returned type of the `predict` method will always be that of the `Response` message defined in the `predictor.protobuf_path` file (or in the above example).

 #### Simple response